Daethyra/Build-RAGAI/Custom-GPT-Uploadable_Knowledge_Base/Assistant_Architect/3-LangServe-Deploy_LLMs-Host_LLM_APIs.md

 print("Chain Response using LangServe Model:", chain_response)
 ```

-## Section: LangSmith - LangSmith 'Hub' offers a centralized way to disect all actions taken by the LLM during runtime; from agents, to tools, to responses.
+## Section: LangSmith Tracing - LangSmith 'Hub' offers a centralized way to disect all actions taken by the LLM during runtime; from agents, to tools, to responses.

 ### LangSmith Tracing for Enhanced Monitoring
 - **Objective**: Showcasing the use of LangSmith tracing within LangServe for detailed monitoring and analysis.